iiGaXer/PYTHON-Student-Lessons/README.md

 > Website : *In progress, will be posted*

-> *Some projects are in progress, some are discontinued*
+> *All projects are finalized, some are left out for future programmers to work on.*

 <pre></pre>